LiF-x/lifxmod.com/mods/lifx-knools-weapons.md

 14. Ensure you have 7zip installed on your computer [Download here](https://7zip.dev/en/download/)

-15. Ensure all you need is in the pack and insert files into the yo launcher folder that you need for your server, ensuring you do not overwrite the mod files without checking your are moving a more up to date version with the correct information.<br>
+15. Ensure all you need is in the pack and insert files into the yo launcher folder that you need for your server, ensuring you do not overwrite the mod files without checking your are moving a more up to date version with the correct information.

 ### Ensure these files as already mentioned are on your server&nbsp;